ymbian/OpenSpec/docs/infra.md

 **"Unknown artifact ID in rules: X"**
 - Check artifact IDs match your schema (see list above)
-- Run `openspec schemas --json` to see artifact IDs for each schema
+- Run `infraspec schemas --json` to see artifact IDs for each schema

 **Config not being applied:**
 - Ensure file is at `infraspec/config.yaml` (not `.yml`)